 The Retreat resides on 12.5 acres of the lower end of an original 48-acre homestead that is completely surrounded by national forest.
 There are two streams that flow through the property – Dry Blue Creek and Frieborn Creek.
-Dry Blue runs all year and just below their property the Campbell Blue and the Dry Blue flow together to form the Blue River.
-The retreat is situated in a riparian area that contains walnut, cottonwood, ponderosa pine, alder, willow, and juniper.
+Dry Blue runs all year, and just below the Retreat property boundary, the Campbell Blue and the Dry Blue flow together to form the Blue River.
+The retreat is situated in a riparian area that contains walnut, cottonwood, ponderosa pine, alder, willow, box elder, oak and juniper.

-Guest accommodations include the guest cabin that faces Frieborn Creek, and three restored vintage trailers nestled in a meadow facing Dry Blue Creek.
+The guest cabins face Frieborn Creek and Dry Blue Creek.
 Guests can enjoy the sound of the flowing river and a star filled night sky.
 At an elevation of 6,400 feet our summer temperatures provide a pleasant relief from the desert heat.
-Summer temperatures range from daytime highs in the low 80’s to nighttime lows in the 40’s.
+Summer temperatures range from approximate daytime high of 80ºF to nighttime low of 40ºF.

 Thanks for visiting!

 Don and Janie Hoffman